DelonShen/classifying-collider-events-with-point-clouds/README.md

 Input data should have shape `(N_events, N_PAD, N_features)`.
 - `N_events` is the number of collider events in your dataset
 - `N_PAD` is the number of particles you zero-pad each event.
 The zero padded particles are ignored by the architecture through masking layers but required for computationally efficient implementation. `N_PAD` should be larger than or equal to the maximum number of particles you have in one event in your dataset.
 If you have a dataset with shape `(N_events, -1, N_features)` where `-1` implies that each event has a variable number of particles you can call `tensorflow.keras.preprocessing.sequence.pad_sequences(events, dtype='float32', padding='post', maxlen=N_PAD)` to generate a padded version of your dataset suitable to be passed to the architectures.
 - `N_features` is the number of features you describe each particle in your event with.
-We recommend mimicing the features chosen in the paper described in equation (14) (TODO check with final version)
+We recommend mimicing the features chosen in the paper described in equation (34)

 ## Generating Figures in Paper